Frank Mauer

-Frank Mauer (born April 12, 1988) is a German professional ice hockey player who is currently playing for Eisbären Berlin in the Deutsche Eishockey Liga (DEL).
+Frank Mauer (born April 12, 1988) is a German former professional ice hockey forward who played in the Deutsche Eishockey Liga (DEL).

 Playing career

 Mauer previously played the entirety of his professional career within the Adler Mannheim organization.
 On April 27, 2015, after claiming his first DEL Championship title with Mannheim, Mauer left the club as a free agent to sign a one-year contract with fellow German club, EHC München.

 Mauer played seven seasons with EHC München before leaving as a free agent to extend his career in the DEL by signing a one-year deal with Eisbären Berlin on 23 June 2022.
+In the 2022–23 season, playing in a depth role, Mauer contributed with 6 goals and 17 points through 51 regular season games as Eisbären failed to qualify for the playoffs for the first time in 22 seasons.
+He left the club following the conclusion of his contract on 16 March 2023.

+On 30 August 2023, Mauer announced his retirement from professional hockey ending his career following 18 seasons.